widler/espresso/Workflow.md

 To change the calling order, use :priority option.<br/>
 The callback with highest priority will run first.

- **Example:** - Making sure this will run before any other hooks by setting priority to 1000, (with condition there are no hooks with higher priority)
+ **Example:** - Making sure this will run before any other hooks by setting priority to 1000(with condition there are no hooks with higher priority)

 ```ruby
     before :priority => 1000 do